 This graphic demonstrates this.

-As an example, smallpox no longer exists and we no longer need to get vaccinated against it because of a global vaccination campaign and the science behind herd immunity.
+And it is via this mechanism that smallpox no longer exists.
+We no longer need to get vaccinated against it because of a global vaccination campaign and the science behind herd immunity.

-Different diseases and different vaccinations have different levels of safe herd immunity, depending on how effective the vaccine is, how long its effects last for, and how contagious the disease is.
+Different diseases and different vaccinations have different levels of ‘herd immunity’, because it varies according to how effective the vaccine is, how long the vaccine is effective for, and how contagious the disease is.

-For most diseases somewhere between 80-95% of the population need to be vaccinated to protect the vulnerable.
+For most diseases, somewhere between 80-95% of the population need to be vaccinated to protect the vulnerable.
 This is known as the herd immunity threshold.
 The more contagious the disease, the greater the proportion of the population that need to be vaccinated to achieve herd immunity.

-Vaccination does not work as a total ‘force field’ around someone.
-Instead it primes the body’s immune system to recognize germs, so that if encountered in real life, the body is ready and strong and boosted and prepared to fight off disease.
+Vaccines do not work as a total ‘force field’ around someone.
+Instead, they prime the body’s immune system to recognize germs, so that if they are encountered in real life, the body is ready and strong and boosted and prepared to fight off disease.
 Each dose of a vaccine strengthens this response, and some vaccines need a course of doses to ensure adequate protection.
 If you are incompletely vaccinated, or immunocompromised, whether through choice or through age or through illness, you are dependent on herd immunity to protect you.

 For most vaccine preventable disease, it is vital that it is children that are amongst the most highly immunised.
 Day care, pre schools, schools, kindergartens, and play groups are all places where people meet up and mingle in groups.
-And children share their germs far more than adults do, which is why we all know that infectious gastro (for example) ‘spreads like wildfire’ through pre-schools, but not so much amongst Rotary club members.
+And children share their germs far more than adults do, which is why we all know that coughs and colds (for example) ‘spread like wildfire’ through pre-schools.

-It is also in childcare centres and kindergartens that there are lots of children who are incompletely vaccinated because they are too young to have completed the course, and it is there that kids have baby siblings who are too young to have been vaccinated at all.
-In the event of an outbreak due to certain vaccine preventable diseases, unvaccinated children may be asked to stay away from school to prevent further spread of disease, and to protect those who are undervaccinated or susceptible to disease through no choice of their own.
+It is also in childcare centres and kindergartens that there are lots of children who are incompletely vaccinated because they are too young to have completed the course, and it is there that kids have baby siblings who are too young to have been vaccinated.
+In the event of an outbreak of vaccine preventable disease, unvaccinated children may be asked to stay away from school to prevent further spread of disease, and to protect those who are undervaccinated or susceptible to disease through no choice of their own.

-If enough of the population refuses to immunise themselves and their families, it is a chink in the armour of herd immunity, and you can get clusters where there are very low vaccination rates, and then pockets of disease can start up, and in this way epidemics can be triggered.
+If enough of the population refuses to immunise themselves and their families, it is a chink in the armour of herd immunity, and you can get clusters, or pockets, of disease that can start up.

 In the Northern Rivers of Australia, the number of people who have refused to vaccinate their families has meant that we are below the herd immunity threshold for some diseases.
 This means we are now at real risk of epidemics of preventable infectious disease, and already have higher than necessary rates of vaccine preventable diseases in the area, as demonstrated by this data from 2009.